globalseismology/avni/docs/overview/development.rst

 and participatory community so we are happy that you are interested in participating!

+To *report* bugs, *request* new features, or *ask about* confusing documentation, it's usually best to open a new issue on `AVNI Forum`_ first; you'll probably get help fastest that way, and it helps keep our GitHub issue tracker focused on things that we *know* will require changes to our software (as opposed to problems that can be fixed in the user's code).
+We may ultimately ask you to open an issue on GitHub too, but starting on the forum helps us keep things organized.
+For fastest results, be sure to include information about your operating system and AVNI version, and (if applicable) include a reproducible code sample that is as short as possible.

-This project is maintained by a community of scientists and research labs.
-The project accepts contributions in the form of bug reports, fixes, feature additions, and documentation improvements (including typo corrections).
+The project accepts contributions in the form of bug reports, fixes and feature additions.
+For *general troubleshooting*
+or *usage questions*, please consider posting your questions on our |discuss|.
 The best way to start contributing is by raising
 |issues| on our GitHub page to discuss ideas for changes or enhancements,
 or to tell us about behavior that you think might be a bug.
-For *general troubleshooting* or *usage questions*, please consider posting your questions on our |discuss|.

-The goal of this page is to provide instructions and best practices to guide developers and contributing scientists.
-It is intended as a developer reference, not as a replacement for the user manual.
+The goal of this page is to provide instructions and best practices to guide developers and contributing scientists. .

+.. note:: Please route your *general* questions to the `AVNI Forum`_.
+The helps our GitHub
+         issue tracker focused on things that we *know* will require changes to our software (as opposed to problems that can be fixed in the user's code).

 Further reading
 ---------------